claranet/terraform-datadog-monitors/README.md

 ### Module Declaration example ###

-A quick example to how import a monitors set that you need :
+ A quick example of using a set of monitors:

 ```
 module "datadog-monitors-my-monitors-set" {